hofstadter-io/cuetorials.com/content/overview/scope-and-visibility.md

 ### Aliases

-An alias define local value which is not part of the struct.
+An alias defines a local value which is not part of the struct.
 They can be used for accessing shadowed fields, naming intermediate calculations or expressions, and more.
 They will not be output.